 Safe Haven Laws

-- To provide parents with an alternative to child abandonment charges.
+- To provide parents with an alternative to child abandonment charges

+Parents can leave newborns in safe places without disclosing their identity or being subject to questions in most cases.
 This article discusses the differences between states' safe haven acts.

 Conditions for Relinquishing a Baby

 Infant safe haven laws vary depending on the state.
 For instance, the age of the newborn child that may be relinquished depends on the state.

 Some states limit the age of newborn children to infants who are 72 hours old or younger.
 A few states that have this law include: